Kawa-oneechan/Asspull3X-roms/readme.md

 ## Acknowledgements
 * `bios` uses [*FatFS* by ChaN](http://elm-chan.org/fsw/ff/00index_e.html).
 The splash screen is edited from the copy protection screen from *Ranma ½ Hiryuu Densetsu*.
 * *Farah Furcett* character named by Screwtape.
+* Snake game ported from [an implementation by Jason Kruse](https://github.com/mnisjk/snake).